-The principal goals of SALC are to:
+The goals of SALC are to:

-- Protect agricultural lands to support infill and compact development1 - Contribute to carbon neutrality and build climate resilience through support for sustainable land management - Support Executive Order N-82-20 by: - a.
+- Protect agricultural lands that support infill and compact development1 - Contribute to carbon neutrality - Support sustainable land management - Support coordinated land use planning - Support Executive Order N-82-20 by: - a.
 Safeguarding the State's economic sustainability and food security - b.
 Protecting biodiversity - c.
 Enabling enduring conservation measures on working lands, in partnership with land managers and natural resource user groups - d.
 Building climate resilience, reducing risk from extreme climate events, and contributing to the State's effort to combat climate change - e.
 Advancing equity and opportunity for all regions of California